danodus/mdsynth/README.txt

 5. Limitations and Known Issues
 ============================================================

-- Envelope rate are fixed for now;
+- Envelope rates are fixed for now;
 - Gain for modulated signal is not used.